zhangxin511/platform-api-docs/profile/identity_verification.rst

 -  **Unknown** - Verification has not been attempted.
 -  **Verified** - Verification passed.
+-  **ReattemptRequired** - Verification has failed, client may try again.
 -  **Failed** - Verification failed.
--  **ReattemptRequired** - Verification with partial tax ID failed and needs to be reattempted with full tax ID.

 Initiate identity verification
 ------------------------------